-Pre-requisites: COMP 1000 - Introduction to Computer Literacy, with a minimum grade of "C".
+• Pre-requisite: COMP 1000 - Introduction to Computer Literacy, with a minimum grade of "C".

-BUSN 1420 Database
+BUSN 1420 Database Applications (4)

 This course covers the knowledge and skills required to use database management software through course demonstrations, laboratory exercises and projects.
 Topics and assignments will include: database concepts, structuring databases, creating and formatting database elements, entering and modifying data, creating and modifying queries, presenting and sharing data and, managing and maintaining databases.